aiven/devportal/docs/tools/cli/service/flink.rst

   * - ``--tables``
     - List of Flink tables to use as source/sink
   * - ``--statement``
-    - Flink job sql statement
+    - Flink job SQL statement

 **Example:** Create a Flink job named ``JobExample`` with: